jordantangy/MaxSubRectangle_Algorithm/README.md

 To run the code, create a main function.
-You input should be a matrix of length 3 :
+Your input should be a matrix of length 3 :
 First column for i, second for j and third for value.
 Example of input :